2019 Teacher of the Year

 - Submit an application for the National Agriculture In The Classroom Excellence in Teaching About Agriculture award sponsored by the United States Department of Agriculture (USDA).

-- Attend the National Agriculture in the Classroom Conference in Phoenix, Arizona, June 20-24, 2016, with all expenses paid.
+- Attend the National Agriculture in the Classroom Conference in Little Rock, Arkansas, June 18-21, 2019, with expenses paid.

 - Receive a free Food, Land and People training for themselves and their colleagues.